DCBIA-OrthoLab/ShapeAXI/README.md

 ### 2. Split

 No matter which model you choose you must specify your input.
 You can choose between **--csv** input or both **--csv_first_train** and **--csv_first_test**.
-If you specify one csv file as input, shapeaxi will split the dataset between train and test (80% and 20% but you can specify the split using **--valid_split** if you want 85% and 15% for example).
+If you specify one csv file as input, ShapeAXI will split the dataset between train and test (80% and 20% but you can specify the split using **--valid_split** if you want 85% and 15% for example).
 Otherwise, if you specify csv_train and csv_test, it will skip this first split.
-Now, shapeaxi uses the train set and split it between : train, test and valid dataset for each folder.
+Now, ShapeAXI uses the train set and split it between : train, test and valid dataset for each folder.
-Shapeaxi will train, test and evaluate one model for each folder.
+ShapeAXI will train, test and evaluate one model for each folder.
 Here, an example of the content of you csv files :

 | surf                                 | class  |